refinedev/refine/documentation/blog/2022-07-21-admin-panel-with-materialui-and-strapi.md

 Industry-standard tools and practices can be hard to reach and time-consuming to maintain on your own.
 Frameworks can save you time by doing these jobs for you.
 So, we'll use powerful frameworks including  [Material UI](https://mui.com), [Strapi](https://strapi.io/), and [refine](https://refine.dev/) to build a high-quality admin panel.

 UI design can be a complex and time-consuming process, but a tool like Material UI can help simplify the process and speed up the development cycle.
-In this tutorial, we'll use Material UI's benefits and handle data fetching and mutations.
-We'll also integrate the Strapi data provider that Refine has built-in support.
+In this tutorial, we'll use Material UI's benefits and refine's built-in hooks to handle data fetching and mutations.
+We'll also integrate the Strapi data provider that refine has built-in support.

 We'll walk through the process of listing, creating and deleting posts in a refine application and make use of refine's components and hooks to build out our functionality.